wirenboard/wb-modbus-ext-scanner/docs/protocol.en.md

 Confirmation of receipt of events by the client is done through the parameters in the following request, in order to save time when polling, see "Confirmation of event receipt"

-If a device is transmitting too many events and preventing others from transmitting events, the client can specify a server id greater than the device's in the request packet to allow that device to pass (along with all others whose `slave_id` is less than the specified one).
+If a device is transmitting too many events and preventing others from transmitting events, the client can specify a server id greater than the device's in the request packet to allow that device to pass (along with all others whose `server_id` is less than the specified one).

 ### Arbitration in events

-For arbitration when polling events, the concatenation of the packet priority marker (_not to be confused with the event priority_) (4 bits) and the device `slave_id` (8 bits) is used.
+For arbitration when polling events, the concatenation of the packet priority marker (_not to be confused with the event priority_) (4 bits) and the device `server_id` (8 bits) is used.

-> It is better to use `slave_id` instead of the device serial number, because arbitration takes 4 times less time, and at the time of setting up event polling, unique `slave_id` values are already expected for all devices.
+> It is better to use `server_id` instead of the device serial number, because arbitration takes 4 times less time, and at the time of setting up event polling, unique `server_id` values are already expected for all devices.

 A priority marker at the beginning allows devices with higher priority events to win arbitration earlier, thereby reducing latency for those events.
 Also, the lowest priority token (`0xF`) is used by devices when there are no new events, which allows one of the devices to answer for all that there are no events (command `0x12`).